bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 He had a bit of trouble saying it.
 It was actually a little funny.

-"I'm trying to help you here."
+"...
+I'm trying to help you here."

-Nadraa placed an elbow on the table, rest his head in his hand.
+Nadraa placed an elbow on the table, resting his head in his hand.
 "Go on then.
-Lets see if I can get a... grip... of it." he said, giving a smirk on his face.
+Lets see if I can get a... grip... on it." he said, putting a smirk on his face.

 *There are no end to these silly jokes*, Adrex thought to himself, as he pulled up the notebook he always carried in his satchel, along with a pen.
-As he placed in on the table, he started explaining with a few drawings on an empty page;
+As he placed it on the table, he started explaining with a few drawings on an empty page;

 "Let's say you have the handle here" Adrex said, drawing a rectangle in the book.
 "If you drill a hole from the bottom of the handle and up, you should be able to attach a stick to it."

 Adrex turned the book around, and pushed it towards his father.

-"This way you'll save a lot of wood" he finished.
+"This way you'll save a lot of wood" he added.

-As his dad looked at it, he said "yes, but the the stick would fall out, right?" not exactly impressed.
+As his dad looked at it, he said "yes, but then the stick would fall out, right?" not exactly impressed.

 "Right..."
 Adrex said, pulling the book back, tapping the back of his pen a few times at the page.
 "Then you could place the stick in the hole, drill a hole through the side of the handle and the stick, and place a pin in it" he said, drawing a small circle in the middle of the stick.